Power of Pictures and Diagrams in a Business Communication

-In all those fields, there is one core idea behind:
+In all those fields, there is one core idea behind them:

 A picture is worth a thousands words.

 It’s a well-known saying.
 However, we keep on forgetting it.
 And the results are numerous “Deaths by PowerPoint” :).
-Because of lack of time we create quickly a heavy text only slides.
-Look at this research done of over 1000 people, that reveals that majority of presentations are considered to be boring.
+Because of a lack of time, we create quickly heavy text-only slides.
+Look at this research done of over 1000 people, which reveals that majority of presentations are considered to be boring.

-But there is a cure to such presentations.
-Enriching by a visual representation of the content – adding pictures, drawings, diagrams.
+But there is a cure for such presentations.
+Enriching by a visual representation of the content – adding pictures, drawings, and diagrams.
 It’s not that hard and time-consuming.
-As Dan Roam mentions it in his book, we are born artists, drawing is more natural for us than writing.
-Just as we got older, we forgot using it.
+As Dan Roam mentions in his book, we are born artists, drawing is more natural for us than writing.
+Just as we got older, we forgot to use it.